 Iron

-Iron deficiency is linked to hair loss, so hair loss is usually a big red flag to check for low ferritin and iron stores.
+Iron deficiency12 is linked to hair loss, so hair loss is usually a big red flag to check for low ferritin and iron stores.
 Iron helps transport oxygen to cells for growth and repair for all cells, including those for hair.

 Vitamin C

-Vitamin C is needed to form collagen, which helps form the structure of hair and helps your body absorb iron.
+Vitamin C is needed to form collagen13, which helps form the structure of hair and helps your body absorb iron.
 Vitamin C is also a powerful antioxidant that can help protect hair and scalp cells from damage.

 Switch Up Your Hair Care Routine